aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/clear/_index.md

 ## IShapeCollection.Clear method

-Removes all shapes from the collection.
+Removes all shapes from the shape collection.

 ```csharp
 public void Clear()